-The College Chapel is located in Hannan House, overlooking the city of Adelaide.
+The College Chapel is dedicated to the great Medieval philosopher and theologian Thomas Aquinas.
+Overlooking the city of Adelaide, the Chapel was extensively redesigned and renovated in 2020.
 Mass is celebrated in the Chapel every Sunday evening during term time.
 Prayer services are also held at other times throughout the week, and the Chapel is made available for other groups, both within and outside the College, for appropriate use.

 The Chapel is always open, offering a quiet reflection space for students.

 Gleeson House is set in a grand old Victorian building the centre of the campus, that was once the home of the Darling family.
 On the ground floor are some student common study and recreation rooms as well as the Dean’s Office.
 Upstairs are some student rooms, including the room that is usually occupied by the Student Club President.
 Gleeson House is named after Archbishop James Gleeson.